-"And once they're calculated, the results of each scenario are evaluated against our business KPIs.
-Planners can use the results to develop even more scenarios over the days that follow, which again raises their confidence in the system.
-They eventually arrive at three or four scenarios to present to the monthly S&OP meeting.
+"And once they're calculated, the results of each scenario are evaluated against our strategic business KPIs.
+Planners can use the results to develop even more scenarios over the following days, which again raises their confidence in the system.
 This scenario-based decision-making has tremendously enhanced trust in the system, among planners as well as business executives."
+"Each scenario is evaluated against our business KPIs, and planners can use the results to develop even more scenarios in the following days."